viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 We see that the noise makes most of the samples oscillate in an interval of 8 bits (8 values) of the 12-bit measurements.
 One bit represents a 0.81 mV change in the measured voltage.

 I mentioned earlier that the XADC can be configured to do averaging of samples.
 It set 64-sample averaging by calling `XSysMon_SetAvg(&XADCInstance, XSM_AVG_64_SAMPLES);` and captured 100 samples shown in the next figure.

-Zynq-7000 XADC constant signal digitization with averaging

 <img src="pictures\Cora_Z7_2.495V_64avg_reading.png" alt="Zynq-7000 XADC constant signal digitization with averaging">

 The signal looks much cleaner now.
 The basic sample rate of the XADC is still 1 Msps, but it averages 64 samples before it produces one sample as the output.
 Therefore, the apparent sample rate is 15.6 ksps ( $`1000/64\dot{=}15.6`$ ).
-The 100 data points shown in the figure are the result of 6400 samples done by the XADC.
+The 100 data points shown in the figure result from 6400 acquisitions done by the XADC.
 The output of XADC's averaging is a 16-bit value, so we see much finer differences between the data points compared to raw 12-bit samples in the previous figure.

 Of course, you can achieve 64-sample averaging (or any other type of averaging) by post-processing raw 12-bit samples with the PS code or PL logic.
 Nevertheless, 16, 64, or 256-sample averaging, which the XADC is able to do internally, can save you the coding effort.